 "My lord.
 I've always been weak."

 And despite his overwhelming fear, a smile so terribly inappropriate and empty, curves deeply on the medic's face.
-He may die here but not without incident.
-He refuses to go down without a fight.
+He may die here but he refuses to go down without a fight.

 "I do not know what you're talking about, my dear Hokage-sama."
 He lies as he raises his hands to his chest.
 A familiar jutsu plays in the medic's hands and his body dissolves into a thousand snakes and disappears into the ground.
 There is a moment of silence then-

 "Hokage-sam- Sasuke!
 Behind you!"
 A female shouts.